Platform

 Aether CLI

-The easiest migration path when users or agents still need local filesystem semantics for editors, shells, builds, or tests.
+The easiest bridge when users or agents still need local filesystem semantics for editors, shells, builds, or tests.

 Core concepts